ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 - After restart log back in and go back to server manager and the Local server to check if the computer name has changed.

-2) Next the time zone
+2.Next the time zone

 - To do this right click on the time and date in the bottom right hand corner and click adjust time and date leading you to the setting page.

 - Once on the page scroll to Time zone and there you can chnage the time zone to whereever you need the computer to be.
 Then close the  window.(Once again you need to have Administrative rights to change the same as the one above)

-3) Then making sure the server is  up to date with the most updated software update(A crucial step for setting up or looking after a Windows Server because installing updates make sure that the windows Servers are on the lastest serurity patches or big fixes and performance enhancements)
+3.Then making sure the server is  up to date with the most updated software update(A crucial step for setting up or looking after a Windows Server because installing updates make sure that the windows Servers are on the lastest serurity patches or big fixes and performance enhancements)

 -To do this lets go to hover or the window icon right click on it  and scroll and click on settings and from there find Windows Update on the left hand side.